 CMS' RDS Center has implemented Google Authenticator as the independent token generation software for the RDS Secure Website.
 Google Authenticator is a free application that is available for download to an iOS or Android device.

-In preparation for this new security initiative, the RDS Program Website and RDS Secure Website have been modified to allow all registered users to activate MFA for their user accounts now, before it will be required to log into the site later this year.
+In preparation for this new security initiative, the RDS Program Website and RDS Secure Website have been modified to allow all registered users to activate MFA for their user accounts now, before it will be required to log into the site.

 - MFA may only be activated on one device at a time per user account.